sfwon17/Prism-CTG/README.md

 ## Notes
 The original research code has been cleaned and simplified to improve readability and reduce implementation complexity.
 The complete version of the research code can be made available upon request.

+We are constantly updating this repository and would be happy to receive and incorporate any feedback.
+Please do not hesitate to contact us.

+We also encourage researchers with CTG datasets not currently included here to reach out so we can support further evaluation and also, if necessary, pretraining.
 ## License
 MIT License